Colimits in 2-dimensional slices: Introduction

-The second approach, culminating with \thex\ref{teordomis2colimfib}, is instead more abstract, based on an apparently original concept of colim-fibration, that we give both in dimension $1$ (\defx\ref{defcolimfibrationdim1}) and dimension $2$ (\defx\ref{def2colimfib}), as well as on the $2$-$\Set$-enriched Grothendieck construction.
+The second approach, culminating with \thex\ref{teordomis2colimfib}, is instead more abstract, based on an apparently original concept of colim-fibration, that we give both in dimension $1$ (\defx\ref{defcolimfibrationdim1}) and dimension $2$ (\defx\ref{def2colimfib}), as well as on the 2-category of elements construction.
 Both the approaches show the need to consider lax slices in order to generalize the special property of equation~\refs{propertycoliminslicedim1} to dimension $2$.
 In the first one, for example, this corresponds to only being able to essentially conicalize weighted $2$-colimits, rather than to strictly conicalize them.

+We also characterize (\thex\ref{teorcolimitsinlaxslicesthatcomefromthebase}) which colimits in the lax slice come from colimits in the base 2-category via the generalization of equation~\refs{propertycoliminslicedim1}.
+We explain how these are not all colimits, as opposed to what happens in dimension 1.

-A result of reflection of $2$-colimits for the domain $2$-functor $\dom\:\laxslice{\E}{M}\to \E$ from a lax slice is the main part of \thex\ref{teordomis2colimfib}, as reflection is part of the concept of $2$-colim-fibration.
-Further than reflecting (appropriate) $2$-colimits, a $2$-colim-fibration is in particular a $2$-$\Set$-fibration, that is, what is classified by the $2$-$\Set$-enriched Grothendieck construction.
-The notion of $2$-$\Set$-fibration is described both in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits} and in Lambert's~\cite{lambert_discretetwofib} (with the name ``discrete $2$-fibration").
+We achieve a result of reflection of $2$-colimits for the domain $2$-functor $\dom\:\laxslice{\E}{M}\to \E$ from a lax slice (\thex\ref{teordomreflects}).
+This is the main part of the proof that $\dom\:\laxslice{\E}{M}\to \E$ is a 2-colim-fibration (\thex\ref{teordomis2colimfib}).
+Further than reflecting appropriate $2$-colimits, a $2$-colim-fibration is in particular a discrete 2-fibration, that is, what is classified by the 2-category of elements construction.
+The notion of discrete $2$-fibration is described both in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits} and in Lambert's~\cite{lambert_discretetwofib}.
+It corresponds to a locally discrete version of Hermida's~\cite{hermida_somepropoffibasafibredtwocat} $2$-fibrations.

 We then show a result of lifting of $2$-colimits for $\dom\:\laxslice{\E}{M}\to \E$ in \prox\ref{proplifting}.
 This is based on a generalization to dimension $2$ of the bijective correspondence between cocones on $M$ and diagrams in the slice over $M$ (\prox\ref{correspoplaxncoconesdiag}).
 The $2$-dimensional correspondence is captured and justified by $\F$-category theory, also called enhanced $2$-category theory and introduced in Lack and Shulman's~\cite{lackshulman_enhancedtwocatlimlaxmor}.
 Roughly, the idea is to consider $2$-categories, whose morphisms we think as loose, with a selected subclass of morphisms that we call tight.
 We then ask $2$-functors to preserve the tightness of morphisms.
 A more thorough recall is in \recx\ref{recFcategorytheory}.